If you’ve been keeping up with our

 Then again, from my understanding, DVD-R camcorders are aimed at a specific consumer group—that is, those who simply wish to point, shoot, and playback.
 Therefore, Mac compatibility isn’t very relevant to this type of camcorder; all you need is a DVD player that will play mini DVD-Rs.

-I tested two hard-disk drive camcorders—the
+The Bad News I tested two hard-disk drive camcorders—the

-JVC Everio GZ-HD7
+JVC Everio GZ-HD7 and the

 Panasonic SDR-H200.
 After connecting them to my Mac, their hard drives mounted on my desktop, and I located their video files.
 The GZ-HD7 and the SDR-H200 recorded in formats that couldn’t be recognized by QuickTime or iMovie—.TOD and .MOD, respectively.
 After some experimentation I learned I could play .MOD files using